jasonhillier/ew.comm-server/README.md

-# lw.comm-server - unified communications server for LaserWeb4
+# ew.comm-server - unified communications server for LaserWeb4

-**lw.comm-server** is the unified communications server for LaserWeb.
+**ew.comm-server** is the unified communications server for LaserWeb.
 It is the gateway between the machnine and the frontend and cares about all different interfaces & firmware specific protocols, so the clients doesn't have to care about the machine controller and firmware (as far as possible).

-lw.comm-server is based on nodejs 10.x.
+ew.comm-server is based on nodejs 10.x.

 ## Communication structure
 ![Communication diagram](https://github.com/LaserWeb/lw.comm-server/blob/master/doc/communications-diagram.jpg)